invoiceninja/invoiceninja.github.io/docs/user-guide/quickbooks.md

 ### Start The Import

-Now, you are ready to start the import process to sync your Quickbooks data into Invoice Ninja.
+Now, you are ready to import your QuickBooks data into Invoice Ninja.

 ![QuickBooks Menu](/assets/images/quickbooks/qbimport.png "QuickBooks Import")

-From the import menu, you can toggle on the categories you wish to pull into Invoice Ninja and then click the Sync button.
+From the import menu, you can toggle on the record types you wish to import into Invoice Ninja and then click the Sync button.

 For large accounts, this can take up to several hours to complete.

 ### Choose Sync Options

-After completing the data import, you can enable the sync functionality which will allow Invoice Ninja to push up records that have been created / updated to Quickbooks.
+After completing the data import, you can enable sync options that allow Invoice Ninja to push records that have been created or updated to QuickBooks.

 ![QuickBooks Menu](/assets/images/quickbooks/qbsyncoptions.png "QuickBooks Sync Options")

 In this example, we have selected the Push option for Invoices.
-This will push from Invoice Ninja to Quickbooks when a new invoice is created - or - when an existing invoice is updated.
+This will push from Invoice Ninja to QuickBooks when a new invoice is created, or when an existing invoice is updated.

 :::warning
-Only the **Push** option is currently active, Pull and BiDirectional are options for a future release.
+Only the **Push** option is currently active. **Pull** and **Bidirectional** are planned for a future release.
 :::

 ### How Does Sync Work?